 Following a 12-year survey of the offshore waters and coastal seas around Ireland carried out by Geological Survey of Ireland (GSI) and the Marine Institute, the Irish government launched an illustrated book entitled “Warships, U-Boats & Liners - A Guide to Shipwrecks Mapped in Irish Waters.”

-The coffee table book, 12 years in the making, features stunning shots of wrecks on the seabed including the Lusitania off the Cork coast and US army tanks on the seabed 17 miles off Donegal.
-Many of the 300 shipwrecks featured in the book where not know about before this survey.
+The coffee table book features stunning shots of wrecks on the seabed including the Lusitania off the Cork coast and US army tanks on the seabed 17 miles off of Donegal.
+Many of the 300 shipwrecks featured in the book where not known about before this survey.

 The book is the result of collaboration between Geological Survey of Ireland (GSI) and the Marine Institute and the Department of Arts, Heritage and the Gaeltacht's Underwater Archaeology Unit (UAU), part of the National Monuments Service.

-Minister Deenihan said “The current database holds over 13,000 wrecks and is an essential management tool for the preservation, protection and promotion of Ireland's rich maritime archaeological heritage."
+Minister Deenihan said, “The current database holds over 13,000 wrecks and is an essential management tool for the preservation, protection and promotion of Ireland's rich maritime archaeological heritage."